siqi-zheng/academic/content/post/2021-05-26-sql-notes-1/index.md

 eye_color ENUM('BR','BL','GR')
 ```

-After processing the create table statement, the MySQL server returns the message “Query OK, 0 rows affected,” which tells me that the statement had no **syntax errors**.
+After processing the create table statement, the MySQL server returns the message "Query OK, 0 rows affected," which tells me that the statement had no **syntax errors**.

-### BOUNUS: NULL?

-Null is used for various cases where a value cannot be supplied, such as:
-* Not applicable
-* Unknown
-* Empty set